Add these techniques in your daily regime to get rid of dark elbows and knees

 With a little care and extra time, you can remove dead skin cells from your elbows and knees, and bring them back to their former fair and soft self.
 Here are a few tips:

 Scrub: Scrubbing the elbows and knees will remove flaky, dry skin cells from areas that get trapped in their creases.
 Apply some exfoliating shower gel on a washcloth or loofah, and scrub for a few minutes to remove dead skin cells in the areas.
 Make sure you do not scrub too frequently or too hard, as extra skin cells may be produced and the areas may become even darker.
 It is best to scrub only once a week, and that too very gently.
 Have patience, and you will notice the difference within a month or so.

-Avoid sun exposure: Prolonged exposure to direct sunlight may damage your skin, and make your elbows and knees look darker.
+- Avoid sun exposure: Prolonged exposure to direct sunlight may damage your skin, and make your elbows and knees look darker.
 So, avoid going out in the sun, and if necessary, do not forget to wear sunscreen.
 Most people apply sunscreen on their face only, but you should not ignore your hands and legs too.
 Ultraviolet rays are equally harmful on rainy or cloudy days.
-So, you should apply it everyday, no matter what season and weather it is.
+So, you should apply it every day, no matter what season and whether it is.